Gary Otte: Background

-Gary Otte was born on December 21, 1971 in Terre Haute, Indiana.
+Gary Otte was born on December 21, 1971, in Terre Haute, Indiana.
 He was described as a 'very sad little boy' who began using drugs and drinking alcohol at 10 and first attempted suicide at 14.
 The killings took place six years later, when Otte was 20.
 At his October 1992 trial, Gary Otte was sentenced to death for murder.

 Otte's IQ was purportedly only 85, although this would not bar him from execution.
 Otte was involved in a lawsuit challenging the constitutionality of Ohio's execution procedures, alongside fellow death row inmates Ronald Phillips and Raymond Tibbetts, which would ultimately be dismissed in late June 2017.
 Phillips' execution followed less than a month later on July 26.
 Otte made several last minute pleas for clemency, all of which would be rejected.
 These included claims that Ohio's lethal injection protocol violated the Eighth Amendment, and that his age at the time of the killings would make his execution unconstitutional.
 All of these claims were eventually denied.

 Execution

 In an order published by Ohio Governor John Kasich on May 1, 2017, Otte's execution was rescheduled from June 13, 2017, to September 13, 2017.
 Following the denial of all his last minute appeals, Otte was executed as scheduled on the morning of Wednesday, September 13, 2017.
-His final meal consisted of a mushroom and Swiss cheese hamburger, a quart of Heath Bar ice cream and a slice of banana cream pie.
+For his final meal, Otte ordered and received a mushroom and Swiss cheeseburger, a double cheeseburger with lettuce and tomato, mozzarella sticks, jalapeño poppers, Miracle Whip, a quart of Heath bar ice cream, two doughnuts, slice of banana cream pie, and soda.
 In his final statement, Otte professed his love for his family, apologized to the families of the victims, and sang the hymn "The Greatest Thing".
 His final words were a statement attributed to Jesus Christ during his crucifixion: "Father, forgive them for they know not what they're doing."
 Otte was pronounced dead at 10:54 a.m.
 He was 45 years old.